abermejillo/molecular_dynamics_argon/README.md

 Classical dynamics of $`N`$ Argon atoms inside a $`d`$-dimensional box with periodic boundary conditions.

 The atom-pair interaction is modelled as a Lennard-Jones potential and the numerical evolution can be done using the Euler method or the velocity-Verlet algorithm.
+The observables than can be calculated are (1) pair correlation function, (2) specific heat, (3) mean-squared displacement, (4) diffusion constant and (5) pressure.

 ## Setup